photo taken by Greg Carter, 2013, Portland, Oregon

 Hello.
 Welcome.
 You can call me, Sam.

-I’m an artist passionate about the process of creative making.
 I was schooled in illustration and graphic design at Savannah College of Art & Design.
 Out of college, I quickly learned that I love filling gallery walls, and have been exhibiting paintings since 2002.
 Also during one sticky Sarasota summer I attended The Illustration Academy hosted at Ringling College of Art and Design, where I worked alongside a handful of respected illustrators (e.g. Anita Kunz, Doug Chayka, Edward Kinsella, Mark English).
 This interest was recently resparked with the making of a new illustration portfolio.
+And as inspiration rolls and folds into its neighbor, the practice of illustrating also informed my newest paintings.

 2022